-When I told my friends that I am visiting Romblon Island, they were all telling me that I must visit Sibuyan Island.
+When I told my friends that I was visiting Romblon Island, they told me that I must visit Sibuyan Island.
 All I knew about this Island before was Mount Guiting-Guiting which is considered one of the most technical climbs in the Philippines.
-But after my trip, I realized that there are more things to do and explore on this paradise island of Sibuyan and that’s what I want to share with you in this article.
+But after my trip, I realized that there are more things to do and explore on this paradise island of Sibuyan, and that’s what I want to share with you in this article.

 Galapagos of Asia

-Considered as the Galapagos of Asia, Sibuyan Island has been in isolation for years and never considered part of the Philippines.
-That was quiet interesting to know actually specially that they have one of the densest forests in the the country as well as animal species endemic to the island and a unique flora and fauna that is uniquely Sibuyan.
+Considered as the Galapagos of Asia, Sibuyan Island has been in isolation for years and has never been considered part of the Philippines.
+It was quite interesting to know that they have one of the densest forests in the country and animal species endemic to the island.
+It is unique flora and fauna that is uniquely Sibuyan.

-Sibuyan Island has three municipalities named San Fernando, Cajidiocan and Magdiwang being the Capital of the Island.
-It’s still part of the group of Islands of Romblon and I am so happy that after exploring the Marble Capital, Romblon, we then hopped on the boat and off to explore SIBUYAN ISLANDS!
+Sibuyan Island has three municipalities named San Fernando, Cajidiocan, and Magdiwang, the Capital of the Island.
+It’s still part of the group of Islands of Romblon, and I am so happy that after exploring the Marble Capital, Romblon, we then hopped on the boat and off to explore SIBUYAN ISLANDS!

 1. Take a bus from Manila to Batangas Port

 2. Travel via 2go Ferry to Romblon Island (Travel time 8 hrs)

 3. From Romblon, take a Ferry via Starhorse Shipping – Php 280.00 Regular Fare